 Is Ring Worth it Without a Subscription?

-For starters, you won’t be able to look back at any previous footage so if you miss the visitor, there is no way to know who it was.
+No, without Ring Protect, you’ll miss out on some key features that you’d expect from a video doorbell so it’s not worthwhile.
+For example, you won’t be able to look back at any previous footage so if you miss the visitor, there is no way to know who it was.

 You can find out more about using a Ring doorbell without a subscription here.